The Man Who Stole Banksy

 About the Director

-Italian director and screenwriter Marco Proserpio has been involved in film, television and advertising since the age of 20, when he started working at MTV Italia.
-Soon after leaving MTV he started directing short films and commercials for television.
-His corporate clients include Pirelli, Campari, Jeep, Diesel, and Sony.
-In November 2016, Proserpio directed the film 'The Story Of Our Guardians' produced by Balich Worldwide Shows for the 45th UAE National Day.
-His most recent projects include the short films 'Toys' and 'Golden Age' and the upcoming feature documentary 'The Man Who Stole Banksy'.
+Marco Proserpio has been involved in film, television and advertising since the age of 20, when he started working at MTV Italia.
+Soon after leaving MTV he started directing for television, short films and commercials.
+His corporate clients include Pirelli, Campari, Jeep, Diesel, Sony.
+In November 2016, Proserpio directed the film 'The Story Of Our Guardians' produced by Balich Worldwide Shows.

 Production Company Profile